nice1013/DogecoinTimeline/Readme.txt

-Dogecoin Timeline -- History of Dogecoin
+Dogecoin Timeline -- The History of Dogecoin

--Created By Ed Evanosich
+-Created For Dogecoin

-All files are free to use and change.
+All files are free to use and Alter.